Last Updated on September 14, 2020 by Anisa

 Foreign Transaction Fees

-Some credit cards charge an extra 3% fee for any transactions made in foreign currency.
-There is no reason that you should pay this because there are plenty of credit cards that don’t.
 Just like The Points Guy, I really like the Chase Sapphire Reserve, in addition to having no foreign transaction fees, there are many other bonuses for frequent travelers.
-If you don’t want to pay an annual fee for your credit card, you might want to check out the Amazon Rewards Signature Visa.
+If you don’t want to pay an annual fee for your credit card, you might want to check out the Amazon Rewards Signature Visa or a Wise Borderless card.

 Fees for International Roaming

 International Roaming Fees can add up fast!
 I learned the hard way the first time I traveled internationally with my iPhone.
 My carrier at the time was AT&T and my monthly bill came out to be over $500!
-Luckily, I called and complained and then reduced it significantly.
+Luckily, I called and complained and they reduced it significantly.
 For a while after that, I would turn off my international data and only use wifi.

 Only using wifi when traveling internationally is not ideal.
 If I was on the go, I couldn’t just look up something on my phone or message anyone (unless I wanted to incur ridiculous roaming fees).
 I also looked into buying monthly international data packages.
 They weren’t cheap either and the amount of data was limited.